kongeor/blogen/resources/templates/md/posts/2016-10-05-automating-the-deployment-of-a-cryogen-blog-to-github-pages.md

-{:title "Automating Cryogen deployment to github" :layout :post
+{:title "Automating the deployment of a cryogen blog to github pages" :layout :post
  :tags  ["automation" "cryogen"]}